awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 **A framework for protecting data keys with master keys**
 The AWS Encryption SDK protects the data keys that encrypt your data by encrypting them under one or more master keys\.
 By providing a framework to encrypt data keys with more than one master key, the AWS Encryption SDK helps make your encrypted data portable\.
-For example, you can encrypt data under multiple AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\), each in a different AWS Region\.
-Then you can copy the encrypted data to any of the regions and use the CMK in that region to decrypt it\.
-You can also encrypt data under a CMK in AWS KMS and a master key in an on\-premises HSM, enabling you to later decrypt the data even if one of the options is unavailable\.
+For example, you can encrypt data under multiple AWS KMS keys, each in a different AWS Region\.
+Then you can copy the encrypted data to any of the regions and use the AWS KMS key in that region to decrypt it\.
+You can also encrypt data under an AWS KMS key in AWS KMS and a master key in an on\-premises HSM, enabling you to later decrypt the data even if one of the options is unavailable\.

 **A formatted message that stores encrypted data keys with the encrypted data**
 The AWS Encryption SDK stores the encrypted data and encrypted data key together in an [encrypted message](concepts.md#message) that uses a defined data format\.
 This means you don't need to keep track of or protect the data keys that encrypt your data because the AWS Encryption SDK does it for you\.

 Some language implementations of the AWS Encryption SDK require an AWS SDK, but the AWS Encryption SDK doesn't require an AWS account and it doesn't depend on any AWS service\.
-You need an AWS account only if you choose to use [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) customer master keys to protect your data\.
+You need an AWS account only if you choose to use [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms-keys) to protect your data\.

 ## Compatibility with encryption libraries and services<a name="intro-compatibility"></a>